GuiGarciaDev/E-commerce-product-page/README.md

 # E-commerce-product-page

-This project is a challenge from frontendmentor.io. \n You can check this challenge here: https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6
+This project is a challenge from frontendmentor.io. </br>
+You can check this challenge here: https://www.frontendmentor.io/challenges/ecommerce-product-page-UPsZ9MJp6